Yelp/dockersh/README.md

 darwin
 ------

-dockersh tries to support Mac environments e.g. boot2docker (however at this time the solution is less optimum).
+dockersh tries to support Mac environments e.g. [boot2docker](http://boot2docker.io/) (however at this time the solution is less optimum and less secure).

 dockersh requires a patched version of the 'nsenter' utility on the target machine *if* you want to use it from darwin (E.g. in boot2docker).
 This version of nsenter needs to be installed inside the